What to do (and not do) when you can't fall asleep

 Avoiding screens of all types is a wise move for people who can’t fall asleep.
 Although some associate them with passive, low-key activities, all that artificial light will likely keep you awake for much longer.

 Hopefully, you’ll soon develop an awareness that sleepiness is setting in again, and go back to bed.
-Once you’re laying down again, exhale slowly and clear your mind of “noisy” thoughts.
+Once you’re lying down again, exhale slowly and clear your mind of “noisy” thoughts.
 For many people, this is easier said than done, so try this exercise: do a slow check-in with the parts of your body that are touching your mattress.

 Start with your feet or your head and work your way in the opposite direction.
 Do this as slowly as you can.
 Acknowledge each part and observe how the sheet is resting on your foot, how the blanket feels on your arm, or how your head lends weight to the pillow.
 This is not a time to be critical or over-analyze, your job is just to simply “notice.”